 The existence of new positions and vacancies is established by agreement of the President, the Provost, and the Dean of the College/University Librarian.
 After consultation with faculty in the appropriate discipline, the Dean/University Librarian will establish a search committee that will consist of at least two faculty members from the same or related discipline (in accordance with College/Library policies).
 The Dean/University Librarian will not be a member of the committee, but will assume leadership of the search process and is expected to:

-- Determine and convey the relevant College/Library policies and procedures. - Ensure compliance with affirmative action and HR policies. - Communicate qualifications and criteria expected of a successful candidate as specified in the position announcement/advertisement.
+- Determine and convey the relevant College/Library policies and procedures. - · Ensure compliance with affirmative action and HR policies.